One-Language/Document/en/variables.md

 type variable = value;
 ```

-Where type is one of One's types (such as int or String), and variable is the name of the variable (such as x or name).
+Where type is one of One's types (such as int or string), and variable is the name of the variable (such as x or name).
 The equal sign is used to assign values to the variable.

 ## Example

 ```
-String text = "One is awesome!"
+string text = "One is awesome!"
 System.print(text)
 ```